Carcinoma ex pleomorphic adenoma

 by Jason Wasserman MD PhD FRCPC

-In pathology, carcinoma is a general term used to describe a group of cancerous tumours made up of epithelial cells while “ex” means “out of” or “from”.
-Pleomorphic adenoma is a noncancerous tumour and the most common type of salivary gland tumour in adults.
-Put together, carcinoma ex pleomorphic adenoma is a cancerous tumour made up of epithelial cells developing from a pleomorphic adenoma.
+Carcinoma ex pleomorphic adenoma is a type of salivary gland cancer that develops from within a previously benign (noncancerous) tumour called pleomorphic adenoma.
+In pathology, carcinoma is a general term used to describe a group of malignant (cancerous) tumours made up of epithelial cells, while “ex” means “out of” or “from”.
+Put together, carcinoma ex pleomorphic adenoma is a malignant tumour made up of epithelial cells developing from a pleomorphic adenoma.
+Most carcinoma ex pleomorphic adenomas are found in the parotid gland.
+However, any of the salivary glands, including the minor salivary glands in the oral cavity, can be involved.

 What are the symptoms of carcinoma ex pleomorphic adenoma?